zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sonia says her company will “advertise” – will let people know about – “vacant units.”
 The word “unit” (unit) here refers to a spa ce in a building.
 Sonia says her property management company, or the one she works f or, will “advertise vacant units” in a building.
 It will also “show (show) emp ty properties.”
 “To show” means to let people look at, to give people a tour of.
 “E mpty properties” refers to buildings or units within buildings that are empty.

 Sonia also says her company will “screen prospectiv e tenants.”
 A “tenant” (tenant) is a person who rents either a space in a building, or an apartment in an apartment complex or apartment building.
 We would c all the person who is renting a “tenant.”
 So, if you rent your apartment,  you are a tenant.
-A “prospective (prospective) tenant” is someone who i s thinking about renting but hasn’t rented yet.
+A “prospective (prospective) tenant” is someone who is thinking about renting but hasn’t rented yet.
 A prospective tenant would be so meone who would come and look at, say, an apartment that you are renting, an d be interested in renting it but has not yet rented it.

 “To screen” (screen) someone means to determine if this person is qualified – if this person is someone to whom you would want to re nt a unit, in this case.
 We use this verb “to screen” in a lot of different cir cumstances.
 For example, a business might “screen applications” or “screen app licants” – people who want to get a job.
 The company will look through all the di fferent applications and decide which people it wants to interview.
 That’s part of the “screening process,” we might say.